qwerzxcqwe/telegramstealer/README.md

 # Notes
 * Script saving only needed folders and cutting off folders that don't contain user session files;
 * After downloading .zip file from kappa you need to put it into folder and name it tdata, next step is dropping tdata folder somewhere with Telegram.exe file and start it;
-* Make sure that your Telegram.exe file is updated.
+* Make sure that your Telegram.exe file is updated!

 # Preview
 ![](https://github.com/qwerzxcqwe/telegramstealer/blob/main/preview.gif)